doublebyte1/keynotes/foss4guk/PITCHME.md

 <!-- .slide: data-background-transition="none" -->

 +++
-## Providing Servers
+## Provisioning Servers
 ![team](assets/docker-machine.png)

 ---
 ## Can we do better?

-- What if we want to provide SDI's at scale?
+- What if we want to provision SDI's at scale?

 +++
 ## Meta-System